jeromeetienne/microevent.js/README.md

 ## Example

 First we define the class which gonna use MicroEvent.js.
-This is a ticker, it is triggering 'tick' event every second, and add the current date as parameter
+This is a ticker, it is publishing 'tick' event every second, and add the current date as parameter

     var Ticker = function(){
         var self = this;
         setInterval(function(){
-            self.trigger('tick', new Date());
+            self.publish('tick', new Date());
         }, 1000);
     };